Palestinian political violence: Government involvement

 After Israel agreed to hand over the bodies of dead Palestinian suicide bombers and other militants as part of what the Israeli Government described as 'a humanitarian gesture' to PA chairman Mahmoud Abbas to help the peace process, the Palestinian Authority planned a national rally to honour them and to provide full military funerals.
 The bodies included the suicide bombers that perpetrated the bus bombing in Jerusalem's Shmuel Hanavi neighborhood which killed twenty-three people, many of them children, and the attacker in the Cafe Hillel bombing.
 Israel will also return the remains of the bombers that committed the bombings on two buses in Beersheba in 2004 killing 16 people, the Stage night club bombing, the attack on the open-air Hadera market as well as the attackers of the Savoy Hotel in Tel Aviv who killed eight hostages.
 The Palestinian Authority and Hamas both planned official ceremonies and PA president Abbas attended a ceremony at his Muqataa compound.
 Prisoners Affairs Minister Qaraqi called on Palestinians for a day of celebration.
 The rally in honor of the dead will be attended by PA President Mahmoud Abbas, PLO leaders, and families of the dead militants.
 The dead are considered martyrs by Palestinians, but viewed as terrorists by Israelis.

-Palestinian President Mahmoud Abbas has been accused of incitement to violence, on the basis of a statement he made concerning youths injured in defending the Haram al Sharif/Temple Mount from what Palestinians have seen as attempts to alter the status quo. he declared in September 2015: "“Every drop of blood spilled in Jerusalem is pure, every shahid [martyr] will reach paradise, and every injured person will be rewarded by God."."
+Palestinian President Mahmoud Abbas has been accused of incitement to violence, on the basis of a statement he made concerning youths injured in defending the Haram al Sharif/Temple Mount from what Palestinians have seen as attempts to alter the status quo.
+He declared in September 2015: "Every drop of blood spilled in Jerusalem is pure, every shahid will reach paradise, and every injured person will be rewarded by God."

-Use of women and children by terrorist groups
+Involvement of women and children

 In the 1930s, the emergence of organized youth cadres was rooted in the desire to form a youth paramilitary.
 It was believed that armed youth might bring an end to British hegemony in the Middle East.
 Youth were cajoled into violence by Palestinian political figures and newspapers that glorified violence and death.
 The Palestinian Arab Party sponsored the development of storm troops consisting solely of children and youth.
 A British report from the period stated that "the growing youth and scout movements must be regarded as the most probable factors for the disturbance of the peace".

 As a youngster, Yasir Arafat led neighborhood children in marching and drills, beating those who did not obey.
 In the 1940s, Arafat's father organized a group of militants in Gaza which included Yasir Arafat and his brothers.
 The leader, Abu Khalid, a mathematics teacher in Gaza, gave Arafat the name Yasir in honor of the militant Yasir al-Bireh.